-Toxins building up in the body can cause the cat to take on an unpleasant odour.
+Toxins building up in the body can cause the cat to take on an unpleasant odor.

 How to comfort and care for a dying cat

-The goal of end of life care (EOL care) is to maximise comfort, minimise pain, manage clinical symptoms and provide emotional support to the cat.
+The goal of end-of-life care (EOL care) is to maximize comfort, minimize pain, manage clinical symptoms and provide emotional support to the cat.
 It will be necessary to have a close relationship with the cat’s veterinarian at this time.
 The vet can’t be with the cat at all times; you are their eyes and ears for any changes that may necessitate a change in the treatment plan.

 - Provide the cat with a peaceful environment.